Stock market today: Wall Street edges lower at the start of a busy week

 Several events scheduled for this week could upset the market.

 On Wednesday, the chair of the Federal Reserve will offer testimony before a House of Representatives committee about monetary policy.
-Wall Street's hope has been that inflation is cooling enough for the Fed to cut its main interest rate from its highest level since 2001.
-That would relieve pressure on both the economy and financial markets.
+Wall Street's hope has been that inflation is cooling enough for the Fed to cut its main interest rate from its highest level since 2001, which would relieve pressure on the economy and financial markets.

 A report on Friday will show how the U.S. job market is doing, with economists forecasting a slowdown from January’s strong growth.
 Resiliency there has kept the U.S. economy out of recession, which in turn should drive profits for companies and support stock prices.

-But too much strength could also keep pressure on inflation.
-That would force forecasts for the first cut to rates even further out the calendar.
-Traders have already mostly given up on hopes for a cut in March.
+Too much strength, though, could keep pressure on inflation.
+That would force forecasts for the first rate cut even further out the calendar.
+Traders have already mostly given up on hopes for a rate cut in March.
 They're now eyeing June.

 In the meantime, several retailers will also offer their latest earnings reports this upcoming week.
 They include Costco Wholesale, Gap and Nordstrom.